 Figure 8.2.4-1: D-LBO procedure

-1. The D-SON management function consumes the management service for NF provisioning with modifyMOIAttributes operation (see clause 5.1.3 in TS 28.532 [3]) to configure the ranges of HO and/or reselection parameters for the LBO function.
+1. The D-SON management function consumes the management service for NF provisioning with modifyMOIAttributes operation (see clause 5.1.3 in TS 28.532 [3]) to configure the ranges of HO and/or reselection parameters and LBO parameter of neighbour cells for the LBO function.

 1.a The MnS of provisioning sets the ranges for MRO function (NOTE).